Bloom-host/BloomDocs/docs/billing/suspensions_and_terminations.md

 ## At what exact time is the invoice due?

-Invoices are due at 1:00 AM UTC of the due date listed on our billing portal.
+Invoices are due at 12:00 UTC of the due date listed on our billing portal.

 ## What does a suspended service means?